In this buying guide to upright exercise bikes I provide more than just a description of features.

 If you are looking for tougher workouts then you need to pay extra to get them and have the bike that can stand up to them.
 And if you are looking for very tough workouts you may be better suited looking at spin bikes and indoor cycles that have better design for standing up on the pedals and tougher levels of resistance too.

-With the bikes that cost over $200 you get more features as well as a tougher resistance -they have things like pre-set programs, speakers, fans, chargers and media shelves.
+With the bikes that cost more you get more features as well as a tougher resistance -they have things like pre-set programs, speakers, fans, chargers and media shelves.
 It all makes for a more convenient workout as well as one where you might get more out of the bike too – as you are on it longer.